gluap/pyess/README.rst

 Changelog
 =========
-**2023-06-29 0.1.18**
+**2023-06-29 0.1.19**
- - maybe ``total`` fits it better
+ - homeassistant: some more imporvements to energy sensing, add  switch capability

 **2023-06-29 0.1.18**
- - stuff with _sum is also an "increasing" thing.
+ - homeassistant: stuff with _sum is also an "increasing" thing.

 **2023-06-29 0.1.17**
- - add state_class and measurement units consistently
+ - homeassistant: add state_class and measurement units consistently

 **2023-06-29 0.1.16**
- - add state_class for homeassistant integration
+ - homeassistant: add state_class for homeassistant integration

 **2023-06-29 0.1.15**
  - compatibility changes for python3.11